Korean Folklore, Death Days, and the Haunted Queens Apartment

 Why are there so many creepy stories about bathroom ghosts haunting Asian schools?

-Apparently because the suicide rate is through the roof, due to ruthless competition and pressure to succeed.
+School can be a scary place.
+Apparently, due to ruthless competition and pressure to succeed, Asian girls’ schools can be doubly so.
 There are plenty of stories of creepy bathroom hauntings and occurrences across Asia.
-Apparently, vengeful bathroom ghosts grab onto the long hair of young girls and kill them.
+In some stories, vengeful bathroom ghosts grab onto the long hair of young girls and kill them.
 Therefore, it’s traditional to cut one’s hair when a girl starts school.
-Chen Ye Gwisin is a virgin ghost that didn’t fulfill her womanly duties.
-All of these have to do with tradition and regret.
+All of these bathroom hauntings have something to do with tradition and regret.

 Death Days

 There are incredibly elaborate rules and rites surrounding the observation of death days, or Gije.
 Like a birth day, a death day is an annual celebration commemorating the day an ancestor or loved one passed away.
 Gije is a private ceremony held on the anniversary of the death of a family member within 5 generations (anything beyond that would be a Sije, which are all observed at the same time).
-There’s also an incredibly elaborate feast prepared the night before, including traditional dishes like tteokjeon, and jeok.
+There’s also an intricate feast prepared the night before, including traditional dishes like tteok, jeon, and jeok.

 Spooky Etymology